Look-a-Likes" (also forbidden colors) don't have a recognized pedigrees!

-These breeders and puppy millers of which the majority (not all) are registered with the Chamber of Commerce because a lot is tax deductible, have the best stories on the internet in the hope that many people will fall for it.
+These breeders and puppy mills., most of whom (not all) are registered with the Chamber of Commerce because much is tax deductible, have the best stories on the internet in the hope that many people will fall for it.
+They don’t want to import fresh blood because that costs too much money and crossbreeding quickly earns a lot of money!

 Also very important to read!!!

-“look-a-likes” determine research results
+“Look-a-likes” determine research outcomes

-Note: The only worldwide recognized pedigrees are (FCI, AKC (AMERICA) and UNITED KENNELCLUB (ENGLAND)
+Please note: The only worldwide recognized pedigrees are (FCI, AKC (AMERICA) and UNITED KENNELCLUB (ENGLAND)

-Color Merle: (bred through crosses)
+Color Merle: (bred through crossbreeding)

 Blue is a dilution of black (weak color) and can lead to scabies, alopecia, immune disorders, neurological disorders, allergies, heart disease and cataracts.

-Color White: May carry the deaf gene.
+Color White: Can carry the deaf gene.

 A blue French bulldog.